fullstackedorg/docs/README.md

 Those frameworks are designed to pack your JavaScript with a webview and a runtime.
 FullStacked exists to provide everyone with those two same components in a stable way.
 Meaning, all you have left to do is build and run projects, no need to pack anything else.

+## FullStacked vs Replit/StackBlitz/Codespaces/CodeSandbox

+Those development tools are IDEs intended to essentially make coding more accessible.
+This is also part of FullStacked goals, but FullStacked has also the goal to provide a place to run your projects.
+While some of those tools provides offline features, they are still for the most part working with a remote server.
+FullStacked has and will always have an offline-first/local-first approach.